neural75/gqrx-scanner/README.md

 It is advisable to disable AGC during the scan: adjust the fixed gain lowering the noise floor to at least -60/-70 dBFS and set the squelch level to -50/-40 dBFS, depending on the band activities and noise levels.

 The best results are obtained in relative quiet frequencies with sporadic transmissions.
-If the band is cluttered with armonics and other types of persistent noise, avoid the sweep scan and use the bookmarks mode with a higher squelch level.
+If the band is cluttered with armonics and other types of persistent noise, avoid the sweep scan and use the bookmarks mode with a higher squelch level (or use the 'b' key to ban a frequency from the scan).

 In sweep mode use a limited bandwidth of about 2 MHz in order to avoid VFO and noise floor levels chainging during the sweep.
+If you don't pass the --min, --max option, set the demodulator frequency to the middle of the screen and start from there (to avoid the panadapter to move during the scan).

-You may also consider to adjust FFT options: FFT size and rate (on FFT Settings) to improve performances (and cpu usages).
+You may also consider to adjust FFT options: FFT size and rate (on FFT Settings) to improve performances (and cpu usage).
 I have found better result with high fft size (64536) and 17 fps refresh rate, but this depends on your hardware.

 ## Command line Options